grossetti/Gnome-Shell-Extensions/README.md

 Extensions for the Gnome Shell.

-I currently support version 3.2.
+I currently support version 3.4

 My current extensions
 ---------------------

 -   **RemovePanelAppMenu** removes the menu that shows the current application's name; it sits next to the "Activities" button.
--   **DockClickFix** "fixes" the dash's default behavior when you click on an icon.
+-   **DockClickFix** "fixes" the dash's and overview search default behavior when you click on an icon.
     The default is to launch the app if none is running and to switch to the current instance if it is already running.
 This extension changes that to instead of switching to it if it is already running it always launches a new